Zip the Pinhead: Career

 Zip's early performances were set against a background story.
 It was told to the audience that a tribe of "missing links" had been discovered in Africa, and that Zip was one of these.
 It was further explained that the "wild man", the "What-Is-It", subsisted on raw meat, nuts, and fruit, but was learning to eat more civilized fare such as bread and cake.

 Zip would then be revealed in a cage where he could rattle the bars and screech.
 This act was tremendously successful for Barnum, and Zip was as big an attraction to Barnum's American Museum as the famous Siamese twins, Chang and Eng Bunker.

 In later years, Zip became more "civilized" in his act.
 He shared the stage with other anomalies, including his friends "Texas Giant" Jim Tarver, "Tallest Man in the World" Jack Earle and Koo-Koo the Bird Girl.
 He traveled extensively with the Ringling Brothers circus.

 In 1860, he was visited at the museum by Albert Edward, the Prince of Wales; his photo was taken by Civil War photographer Mathew Brady.

 Throughout this period, Zip's best friend and manager was Captain O.K.
 White.
 White conscientiously looked after Zip's interests.
 He also gave Zip one of his prized possessions, a tuxedo.

 In his later years, Zip eschewed traveling in favor of performing at Coney Island.
 One Sunday afternoon in 1925, Zip heard a little girl cry for help.
 He noticed the girl waving her arms in the ocean and swam out to rescue her.

 Zip caught bronchitis in early 1926, and despite the wishes of his doctor and Captain White, he continued to perform his part in the stage play Sunny at the New Amsterdam Theater.
 Upon the closing of the play, he returned to his home in Bound Brook, New Jersey, where he was cared for by his doctor, Captain White, and his sister.
 When his condition worsened, he was moved to Bellevue Hospital in New York City, where he died.

 It is estimated that during his 67 years in show business, Zip entertained more than one hundred million people.

 Zip the Pinhead was buried in Plot 399 of the Bound Brook Cemetery on April 28, 1926.
 A small gravestone bearing the inscription "William H. Johnson, 1857–1926" marks his resting place.

 Inspiration

-Johnson is partly the inspiration for Bill Griffith's comics character, Zippy the Pinhead.
+Johnson is part of the inspiration for Bill Griffith's comics character, Zippy the Pinhead.
 He was featured in the "Freak Show Tech" episode of the History Channel series Wild West Tech.
 Although not the first pinhead in the American circus sideshows, his costumes and presentation led to the display of several other microcephalic people to the American public.